 Recruitment adverts, offer letters and payroll instructions should also be reviewed and adjusted accordingly to reflect the relevant new figures before a CoS is assigned; a late adjustment after the application has been submitted will not cure a refusal.

-Finally, staff using the Sponsor Management System (SMS) should be trained to reference the updated SOC codes and salary figures in the revised Appendix Skilled Occupations.
-Failure to align salary data with the new rules after 22 July risks refusals for individual workers potential downgrading of the sponsor licence and costly business disruption.
+Finally, staff using the Sponsor Management System (SMS) should be trained to reference the updated SOC codes and salary figures.
+Failure to align salary data with the new rules after 22 July risks refusals for individual workers, potential downgrading of the sponsor licence, and costly business disruption.

 Impact on Skilled Worker Visa Extensions

-From 22 July 2025, any Skilled Worker who needs to extend their permission or apply to change their sponsor, and therefore rely on a new CoS, will be subject to the higher thresholds where the CoS will be dated on or after 22 July.
+From 22 July 2025, any Skilled Worker who needs to extend their permission or apply to change their sponsor, and therefore rely on a new CoS, will be subject to the higher thresholds where the application is made on or after 22 July.

 The Home Office also makes it explicit that “there are no transitional arrangements relating to the updates to salary requirements”.
 The Home Office expects wages to track UK market growth, so any worker who applies to extend on or after 22 July must already be paid at, or be contractually guaranteed, a figure that meets the new thresholds when the application is made.

-The only flexibility is the date on which the CoS is issued: once that is 22 July or later, the higher rates apply.
+The only flexibility is the date on which the application is made; once that is 22 July or later, the higher rates apply.

 Failure to align salaries with the post-22 July regime can lead to extension refusals, curtailed leave to remain for the worker as well as potential sponsor licence enforcement action.